 To borrow materials, users must present a current UCLA library card or BruinCard.
 Library cards for other UC users are available at the Law Library Circulation Desk; non-UC users may purchase library cards at the Young Research Library (YRL) and the Biomedical Library.
-For more information, call the YRL Circulation desk at (310)825-4732 or visit the Borrowing section of the UCLA Library System's website.
+For more information, call the YRL Circulation desk at (310)825-4732 or visit the Borrow, Renew, Return section of the UCLA Library System's website.

 A law book collection is a reference/research collection.
 Most legal materials are consulted frequently by many people rather than read for a sustained period by an individual; therefore, most of the collection does not circulate.
 Generally, primary legal materials (such as statutes, case reporters, and administrative regulations), periodicals, looseleaf services, and Reference materials do not circulate.
 Treatises do circulate, unless they are in looseleaf format or in a set of more than three volumes.

 Renew Your Books